 Sustainable Career Paths: We seek to negotiate a contract that gives Fusion employees access to programs to build a sustainable career, such as but not limited to supportive family leave policies, protecting paid time-off policies and preserving and protecting benefits like healthcare and retirement.

 Next Steps: We have formed an organizing committee to work on building our union.
 You are encouraged to join with us.
-If you are supportive of the union and would like to be a part of the process, it is important that you sign your union card.
 If you want to get more involved or have questions, you can contact us at email@example.com and one of us will get in touch.